files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

-Improved behavior when entering restricted characters by @szabolcstarnai in #8204 Notify when pinned items config changes by @jiejasonliu in #8712 Fix new/rename dialog processing stale text by @jiejasonliu in #8783 Auto select first item in user list for permissions by @yaichenbaum in #8794 Fix box drive by @gave92 in #8808
+Improved behavior when entering restricted characters by @szabolcstarnai in #8204 Notify when pinned items config changes by @jiejasonliu in #8712 Fix new/rename dialog processing stale text by @jiejasonliu in #8783 Fix box drive by @gave92 in #8808
-Fix crash when using "apply to all" menu item in conflicts dialog by @gave92 in #8836 Fix crash when previewing XML files by @gave92 in #8828 Show which process is locking a file by @gave92 in #8809 Possibly fix app hung on start by @gave92 in #8847
+Fix crash when using "apply to all" menu item in conflicts dialog by @gave92 in #8836 Show which process is locking a file by @gave92 in #8809 Possibly fix app hung on start by @gave92 in #8847
 Fix for pasting in search box by @puppetsw in #8811 Fixed Disconnect Drive Icon by @esibruti in #8854
 Fix Ctrl+L on homepage by @gave92 in #8861
-Fixed conflicts dialog by @d2dyno1 in #8876
-Auto refresh file list in network shares by @gave92 in #8831 Improves Setting DateFormat by @cinqmilleans in #8875 Fix refresh in mapped network drives by @gave92 in #8897 Fixed an issue preventing drag and drop from working by @devovercome in #8891 Add archive name when extracting by @itsWindows11 in #8900 Fix crash when setting compact style on app start by @gave92 in #8923 Fix issue where clear all properties button wouldn't show any text by @winston-de in #8931 Use correct resource for "show item type column" menu item in Details view by @gave92 in #8927 Disable Move operation on folders when using StorageFile APIs by @gave92 in #8960 Fix create folder with selection by @gave92 in #8929 "File in use" dialog improvements by @gave92 in #8925 Fixes an issue for which settings are not imported by @gave92 in #8970
+Improves Setting DateFormat by @cinqmilleans in #8875 Fix refresh in mapped network drives by @gave92 in #8897 Add archive name when extracting by @itsWindows11 in #8900 Fix create folder with selection by @gave92 in #8929 "File in use" dialog improvements by @gave92 in #8925 Fixes an issue for which settings are not imported by @gave92 in #8970